 ”There is a Native American saying to think seven generations ahead before any important decision.
-I have had this idea with me since we started, and I hope we get to continue this adventure for many more years to come ”
+I have had this idea with me since we started, and I hope that this approach can prevail here for many generations to come."

 - Peter Elmberg

 "Mundekulla Retreat Center has shown that it is possible to build a successful business at the same time as energy and climate issues are central.
 The retreat center is built with reclaimed and environmentally friendly materials, has solar panels on the roof and the restaurant uses local and seasonal produce in their vegan based menu. "